Safeguarding Your Privacy in Divorce: Keeping it Offline

 Think about removing or blocking your spouse from your social media accounts: By removing access to you, you reduce the potential for your spouse to follow your day to day life on social media and also reduces the risk for spousal spying.
 The less your spouse knows about you once separated, the less they can speak about on their own Twitter or Facebook accounts.

 Consider a “social media post-nuptial agreement”: More and more couples today are outlining not only how to split the house and the bank accounts, but how they are expected to behave in the event of a divorce.
 Agreements made after a couple is married are called post-nuptial or ante-nuptial agreements and can contain agreements such as having each party agree not to post on Facebook, tweet on Twitter, or otherwise share via social media site, any images or content that could be construed as negative, insulting, embarrassing, or unflattering.
 Some couples call for a complete blackout on posting photos of children or about the family business or other money and asset-related issues.
 In the event of a divorce, social media prenups might call for each spouse to refrain from posting anything — good or bad — on social media.

 If your ex begins engaging in harassing or threatening behavior on Facebook or elsewhere, and you are in fear, investigate obtaining a temporary restraining order for your protection.
 And above all, resist the temptation to comment about your situation!
 Think about your children and what their friends and their friends families could see.
 Think about potential employers that may see your posts down the road.
 In the end, engaging in divorce warfare online is not productive and can be damaging to your children, your reputation and your future.

-If you are considering divorce and are concerned regarding your privacy on social media, please contact us today to schedule your free consultation with one of our qualified family attorneys who can advise you and assist you in exploring a social media post-nup.
+If you are considering divorce and are concerned regarding your privacy on social media, please contact us today to schedule your initial consultation with one of our qualified family attorneys who can advise you and assist you in exploring a social media post-nup.